atcz/DCSWaypointEditor/README.md

 ## How It Works

 DCS Waypoint Editor uses a screen capture to search for the map coordinates in the top left corner of the F10 map using Tesseract
 OCR.
-Any screen overlay or screen scaling that obsucures or modifies the captured image will result in a "No matching pattern" error.
+Any screen overlay or screen scaling that obscures or modifies the captured image will result in a "No matching pattern" error.
 Capturing using `DCSTheWay` (`Capture F10/F11 View`) will capture coordinates directly from DCS without using OCR.

 ## Usage